Body Double (novel): Plot

 Matilda wakes up in a coffin-like box, and tries to plead with the kidnapper to release her—only to realise that he is not interested in the money.
 She plans her escape, saving torch batteries for use as a weapon.
 Eventually, when the kidnapper gets close, Mattie stuns him with the batteries (which she has wrapped into a sock) and flees into a toolshed; when the kidnapper pursues, she hits him again with the battery-filled sock and stabs him with a screwdriver.
 The stress of the pursuit, however, brings on labour and the police later find her nursing her daughter and take both to hospital.
 The killer is revealed to be Maura's younger brother Samuel (their father, Elijah, had died prior to the murders for which Amalathea was caught—due to a gas station's security video).

 However, the investigation of Anna Leoni's murder appears to have hit a dead-end, as no firearm was found on Samuel.
-Rizzoli then finds an old police report on a previous slaying involving 'Black Talons'--and seeing the endnotes, summons Frost to help protect Maura.
+Rizzoli then finds an old police report on a previous slaying involving 'Black Talons' and, seeing the endnotes, summons Frost to help protect Maura.
 Meeting Rick in her car, Maura is about to kiss him when he is murdered by his ex-wife Carmen.
-Carmen confesses to having killed Anna and shoots Maura, wounding her -- only to be fatally shot immediately afterwards by Rizzoli and the parking-lot's security guard.
+Carmen confesses to having killed Anna and shoots Maura, wounding her only to be fatally shot immediately afterward by Rizzoli and the parking lot's security guard.

 Literary significance and reception

 Booklist called Body Double a "taut thriller", Publishers Weekly said that the "startling twists, the revelation of ghoulishly practical motives and a nail biting finale make this Gerritsen's best to date".
-Entertainment Weekly was not as impressed saying "the face-offs between Isles and her killer mom — which should have smacked of The Silence of the Lambs — fall flat.
+Entertainment Weekly was not as impressed, saying that "the face-offs between Isles and her killer mom — which should have smacked of The Silence of the Lambs — fall flat.
 Body works the brain a bit, but unfortunately leaves the nerves intact."
-The Bookseller agreed saying that "Body Double is one to stay away from."
+The Bookseller agreed, saying that "Body Double is one to stay away from."